-August 10th is a day of great navigation from Magellan setting sail to circumvent the globe, to the space probe named in his honor orbiting Venus to the ground breaking for the St. Lawrence Seaway.
-It is also the birthday of two the world’s great museum systems – the Louvre in Paris and Washington’s Smithsonian Institute.
+August 10th is a day of great navigation from Magellan setting sail to circumvent the globe, to the space probe named in his honor orbiting Venus to the groundbreaking for the St. Lawrence Seaway, as well as the birthday of two of the world’s great museum systems – the Louvre in Paris and Washington’s Smithsonian Institute.

-It is a day marked by ethnic cleansing in colonial Canada and an apology for the Japanese Internment by the American government, the Pueblo Uprising and the swearing in of Ruth Bader Ginsburg as the second woman Supreme Court justice.
+This day is also marked by ethnic cleansing in colonial Canada and an apology for the Japanese Internment by the American government, the Pueblo Uprising and the swearing-in of Ruth Bader Ginsburg as the second woman Supreme Court justice.

 Magellan Begins First Voyage Around the World

 The Ferdinand Magellan left Seville on this day to begin the first voyage around the world.
 The Portuguese Magellan was leading a Spanish expedition in search of a maritime path from Spain to East Asia through the Americas and across the Pacific Ocean and concluded by Spanish navigator Juan Sebastian Elcano in 1522.
 Magellan was killed in battle in the Philippines.